 Fluids & Juices:

-Warm water helps to flush the body to get working again, it works best when you give warm water at the early morning as soon as your baby wakes up or try to offer a sip of warm water at regular intervals when your child is constipated.
+Warm water helps to flush the body to get working again, it works best when you give warm water in the early morning as soon as your baby wakes up or try to offer a sip of warm water at regular intervals when your child is constipated.

 13. Pineapple Juice (10 Months+):